Introducing Bone & Joint Now - 24/7 Chat

 The first Mako procedure was a partial knee replacement performed in June 2006.
 Since that time, more than 83,000 Mako hip and knee replacement procedures have been performed around the world.

-Each person is unique in their anatomy and recovery time; not all patients will have the same postoperative recovery and activity level.
+Each person is unique in their anatomy and recovery time; not all patients will have the same post-operative recovery and activity level.
 The lifetime of a hip or knee replacement varies with each individual person.

 After surgery, your surgeon, nurses and physical therapists will set goals with you to get you back on the move.
 We will closely monitor your condition and progress to return to optimal function.

-Mako Robotic-Arm assisted surgery for total hip and knee joint replacements is performed at Bone & Joint’s Surgery Center inside its main Wausau campus, located at 225000 Hummingbird Rd.
+Mako Robotic-Arm Assisted Surgery for total hip and knee joint replacements is performed at Bone & Joint’s Surgery Center inside its main Wausau campus, located at 225000 Hummingbird Rd.
 Wausau, WI 54401